Gomoku Sushi vs Barazushi vs Chirashi Sushi : What is the difference?

 The other day, I wrote an article on the difference between Kaisen Don and Chirashi Sushi.
-Speaking of the latter, “Chirashi Sushi (ちらし寿司)” is literally translated into English as “Scattered Sushi” and comes in 2 types, that is, Tokyo (Kanto) -style one consisting of vinegared rice topped with various raw fish slices and seafood, and the other made mixing and scattering seasoned ingredients, such as shiitake mushroom, kanpyo (dried gourd), carrot, and lotus root, in and on vinegared white rice, then sprinkling thinly shredded egg omelette and nori seaweed.
+As for the latter, “Chirashi Sushi (ちらし寿司)” is literally translated into English as “Scattered Sushi” and comes in 2 types, that is, Tokyo (Kanto) -style one consisting of vinegared rice topped with various fresh raw fish slices and seafood, and the other made mixing and scattering seasoned ingredients, such as shiitake mushroom, kanpyo (dried gourd), carrot, and lotus root, in and on vinegared white rice, then sprinkling thinly shredded egg omelette and nori seaweed.

 Gomoku Sushi (五目寿司)